BioInformatique/BioInformatics-Project/README.md

 - Blast+

 Folder:
-data : with the training set (fasta file) db : with a NR-DataBase dbCoil : with a NR-DataBase filtred profile : to save all profiles temp : for temp file
+-data : with the training set (fasta file)
+-db : with a NR-DataBase
+-dbCoil : with a NR-DataBase filtred
+-profile : to save all profiles
+-temp : for temp file

-#How to run
+# How to run

 You need to be in the BioInformatics-Project folder and then execute this command :